Emergency services

 Heavy rains cause mudslides and collapse roads.
 Roads may be closed at short notice, especially during the hurricane and wet seasons.

-If you plan to drive in the Dominican Republic:
+If you plan to travel by road:

 If you're involved in an accident, wait at the scene until police arrive and authorise you to leave.